daklab/tiger/README.md

 python tiger.py --fasta_path <path to a directory of fasta files> [--check_off_targets]
 ```
 The `--fasta_path` must be a directory of fasta files, where each file has one or more transcripts.
-Upon completion, `on_target.csv` (located in the `hugging_face` submodule directory of this github repository) will contain the ten most effective guides per transcript.
+Upon completion, `on_target.csv` (located in the `hugging_face` submodule directory of this GitHub repository) will contain the ten most effective guides per transcript.
 If the `--check_off_targets` was used, `off_target.csv` (located in the `hugging_face` submodule directory) will contain potential off-target effects (up to three nucleotide substitutions) for all guides in `on_target.csv`.

 ### Versioning and Training of Online TIGER Tool